DeviceNut/PixelNutApp/README.md

 The following are features actively being worked on:

-1) Control of WiFi devices with a browser with athentication support using our website (www.pixelnut.io).
+1) Control of WiFi devices from a browser using our website (www.pixelnut.io).

 2) Advanced pattern creation with both phone app and browser.